Regulation and monitoring of pollution

 To protect the environment from the adverse effects of pollution, many nations worldwide have enacted legislation to regulate various types of pollution as well as to mitigate the adverse effects of pollution.
 At the local level, regulation usually is supervised by environmental agencies or the broader public health system.
-Different jurisdictions often have different levels regulation and policy choices about pollution.
-Historically, polluters will lobby governments in less economically developed areas or countries to maintain lax regulation in order to protect industrialisation at the cost of human and environmental health.
+Jurisdictions often have different levels regulation and policy choices about pollution.
+Historically, polluters will lobby governments in less economically developed areas or countries to maintain lax regulation to protect industrialisation at the cost of human and environmental health.

 The modern environmental regulatory environment has its origins in the United States with the beginning of industrial regulations around Air and Water pollution connected to industry and mining during the 1960s and 1970s.